systemjs/systemjs/README.md

 ### Loading ES6

-Modules defined with ES6 syntax will be parsed with the Esprima harmony parser, which is downloaded as needed.
+Modules defined with ES6 syntax will be parsed with the Traceur parser, which is downloaded as needed.

 es6.js:
 ```javascript